Top

 33 min

-Surrey’s transformation from farmland to BC’s second-largest city tells a story of relentless growth and suburban evolution.
-With over 568,000 residents spread across six distinct neighborhoods, this sprawling municipality has become the poster child for Metro Vancouver’s eastward expansion.
+Surrey’s transformation from rural farmland to British Columbia’s second-largest city tells a story of relentless growth and opportunity.
+With nearly 570,000 residents spread across six distinct town centres, this sprawling municipality has become the economic engine that many Vancouver businesses didn’t see coming.

 2021 Population